TeeziNator/C_Sharp_Projects/README.md

 Your source code must be provided via GitHub or BitBucket or some other public code repository store.

-*Please also ensure that you do not include Allan Gray’s name in your repo or assignment Readme files.

 The following assessment guide will be used:
         * Does the code work?
         * Does the code read well?